neurodesk/play/.github/PULL_REQUEST_TEMPLATE.md

 ## Contact / help

-If you need help or access, contact one of the code owners: @aswinnarayanan @iishiishii @micmas @kylemaps
+If you need help or access, contact one of the code owners: @neurodesk/website-team

 Thank you — this helps reviewers know your PR is ready and reduces churn during review.